 This breakdown of the traditional systems of Western thought is typically associated with postmodernism, specifically Lyotard’s definition of it as an ‘incredulity towards metanarratives’ (Lyotard, 1992, p139).

-As well as these disruptions of linear time, Beckett also introduces the idea of circular time through endless repetitions and returns to earlier phrases in the dialogue and the identical narrative structure of the two acts.
+As well as these disruptions of linear time, Beckett also introduces the idea of circular time through endless repetitions and returns to earlier phrases in the dialogue, and in the identical narrative structure of the two acts.

 The effect of this circularity is in creating a sense of ‘the immutable present, which never ends, which is always beginning, and from which one cannot escape…’ (Janvier, 1967, p167).
 This sense of time as a binding and restrictive force in the play is further elucidated by Richard Schechner’s discussion of centrifugal structure, wherein he identifies time as the central point of the narrative.
 Vladimir and Estragon are continually compelled to return to the contemplation of time, despite their efforts to pull away from it with their routines and games.